gesellkammer/maelzel/docs/configkeys.rst

 show.lastBreakpointDur:
     | Default: **0.125**  -- ``float``
     | Between 0.015625 - 1
-    | *Dur of a note representing the end of a line/gliss, which has no duration per se*
+    | *Dur of a note representing the end of a line/gliss, which has no totalDuration per se*

 .. _config_show_centsdeviationastextannotation: